offbynull/offbynull.github.io/docs/data/learn/Algorithms/input/input.md

 ```{toc}
 ```

+TODO: Explain big-O, both worst and average and best cases

+TODO: Explain algorithm design patterns: bruteforce, greedy, branch-and-bound, dynamic programming, divide-and-conquer, recursive, randomized (las vegas and monte carlo), etc..

+TODO: Explain algorithm testing patterns: stress testing, what else?

+TODO: Modulo trick -- "when you need to compute the result of a sequence of arithmetic operations modulo m, take the result of every single operation modulo m".
+See section 5.3 of book.
+Why is this the case?
+Go to your breakdown of division to maybe try and try to reason about it?

 # Terminology

  * `{bm} algorithm` - A sequence of instructions that are performed to solve some unambiguous problem.
 Unambiguous means that the problem's description leaves no room for misinterpretation.
 As such, these problem descriptions are often specified in terms of inputs and outputs.